eschulte/nonviolent-medicaid-army/index.md

 <div style="clear:both;"></div>

+Every year since 2020, the Nonviolent Medicaid Army has hosted a national Week of Action in September.
+This year, the NVMA is organizing a coordinated **National Day of Action for Medicaid** on September 6.
+Each participating state is asked to hold a rally/speakout, big or small, consisting of speakers, songs, education, and most importantly, people lifting up their own stories and experiences, describing the plight (impact), fight (the power of our collective struggle) and insight (what we’re learning).
+Join with the Nonviolent Medicaid Army and partners in states around the country to make the invisible visible, develop our leadership and grow our army!

 Information on historical events and weeks of action are available at the following:

 - [2024 Week of Action September 21-28]({{"/woa/2024" | url}})